mlheur/FileHash/README.md

 # FileHash
-pyhton program to scan files, hash them and store those with metadata in dbms:MariaDB
+python program to scan files, hash them and store those with metadata in dbms:MariaDB

 Configuration:
 1. install python3